Eaternity/eaternity-website/_posts/p/0000-01-01-appetite-for-change.md

 	<div class="row push-top push-bottom">
 		<div class="col-xs-12 col-sm-offset-2 col-sm-8 text-center">
 			<p class="teaserText">
 				Our food choices are responsible for 31% of man-made greenhouse gas emissions.
 This accounts for more than 2.7 tons of CO₂ per person per year in US and Europe.
 We have the potential to reduce them by at least 50%.
 This will reduce more carbon emissions than any technological advancement ever will.
-Let us all work together to have restaurants and main conference centers serve climate friendly meals during COP21.</p>
+Let us all work together to have restaurants serve climate friendly meals.</p>
         <h3>You are part of the solution.</h3> <p class="teaserText">Have an impact by cooking and sharing climate friendly recipes.
 And talk about it.
 Spread the word to raise general awareness on greenhouse gas emissions related to foods.
 			</p>
       <h2>Join the <strong>App’etite for change</strong> campaign!</h2>